73 per cent

 Find out more here.

-Antibiotic-resistant bacteria that originated in farmed animals can pass to people in several ways, mainly on foods such as meat, fish and dairy, but also by direct contact and through the environment as antibiotics are routinely released via farms’ manure and wastewater streams.
+Antibiotic-resistant bacteria that originated in farmed animals can pass to people in several ways, mainly on foods such as meat, fish, eggs and dairy, but also by direct contact and through the environment as antibiotics are routinely released via farms’ manure and wastewater streams.

 The European Food Safety Authority says that resistant Salmonella and Campylobacter involved in human disease are mostly spread through foods.
 For Salmonella, the most common sources are contaminated chicken, eggs, pork and beef.
 For Campylobacter, contaminated chicken is the main source.